An In-Depth Analysis of Adversarial Discriminative Domain Adaptation for Digit Classification: Methodology

 \subsection{Digits Datasets}

 We use the three digits datasets used for digit classification in~\cite{tzeng2017adversarial} to analyze domain adaptation: MNIST~\cite{lecun1998mnist}, SVHN~\cite{netzer2011svhn}, and USPS~\cite{hull1994usps}.
 MNIST and USPS contain grayscale images of handwritten digits while SVHN contains real-world Google Street View images.
 Image samples from all three datasets can be seen in \cref{fig:mnist-svhn-usps}.
 We rescale images from all three datasets to $28\times28$ for consistency.
+We also convert SVHN data from RGB to grayscale for consistency with the other two datasets.